TDMX/tdmx/wiki/Cryptography.md

 ####ecdh384:rsa/aes256 (previously rsa/pf_rsa_ecdh384-aes256)

 The simplest scheme providing PFS.
 This scheme is similar to ECIES hybrid encryption scheme without any a-priori shared secret information.
 The difference with the standard ECIES encryption scheme is that the MAC is not produced using a symmetric key derived from the agreement secret, but by a RSA digital signature of the originator.This proves that the originator did infact produce the ciphertext.
 This provides [non naivety and protection against surreptitious forwarding](http://world.std.com/~dtd/sign_encrypt/sign_encrypt7.html).
+We also don't put the length of the encryption context L into the messages MAC / RSA-signature since the length of L is fixed and can be checked prior to decryption for correctness.

 A randomly generated message key (RS) and Diffie-Hellmann agreed secret are combined to produce the payload encryption key.
 This scheme requires a 384bit AES key (256bit encryption key + 128bit IV) for payload encryption.